Dr Rosalind Miller

 15-17 Tavistock Place

 After completing a Pharmacy degree at The University of Nottingham I worked as a pharmacist in both the NHS and private sector for a number of years.
 I later transitioned into public health and health economics, completing a Masters in Public Health at LSHTM and a Graduate Diploma in Economics at Birkbeck, University of London.
-I undertook my PhD, which looked at the performance of chain pharmacies in India, here at the School through an ESRC-funded studentship.
+I completed my PhD, which looked at the performance of chain pharmacies in India, here at the School in 2018.

-My main research interest lies in better understanding and improving private sector healthcare provision in low and middle income countries.
-My current work focuses on understanding the challenges that recent developments in healthcare markets pose for effective regulation.
-My PhD research used a mixed methods approach to understand the effect of chain pharmacies on key public health concerns, such as quality of care and prices of medicines, in India.
-My previous work has looked at the commissioning of healthcare in the UK.
+My main research interest lies in better understanding and improving the use of medicines in low- and middle-income countries.
+I am currently undertaking an ESRC-funded post-doctoral fellowship which builds on my PhD research to address challenges in pharmacy practice, in particular illegal and inappropriate sales of antibiotics over-the-counter.
+My PhD used a mixed methods approach to understand the effect of chain pharmacies on key public health concerns, such as quality of care and prices of medicines, in India.
+My previous work has looked at antibiotic use by informal providers in West Bengal; understanding the challenges that recent developments in healthcare markets pose for effective regulation in a range of LMIC settings; and commissioning of healthcare in the UK.